thinkers50 ranked thinkerRachel Botsman

 02. AWARD WINNER

 Botsman is a trust fellow at Oxford University’s Saïd Business School, where she designed and teaches new courses on trust and technology.
-She is also an advisor to boards, senior leaders and governments around the world, helping organisations to build trustworthy cultures.
-Her work has been widely published in The Guardian, Financial Times, The New York Times, The Wall Street Journal, Harvard Business Review and Wired, and her TED talks have been viewed more than four million times.
+She is also an advisor to boards, senior leaders, and governments around the world, helping organizations to build trustworthy cultures.
+Her work has been widely published in The Guardian, Financial Times, The New York Times, The Wall Street Journal, Harvard Business Review, and Wired, and her TED talks have been viewed more than four million times.

 Who Can You Trust: How Technology Brought Us Together and Why it Might Drive Us Apart (Public Affairs, 2017); What’s Mine is Yours: The Rise of Collaborative Consumption (HarperBusiness, 2010).